 There are quite a few villas and more basic accommodations in Koh Samui.
 If you choose to book through Airbnb, you’ll probably find the prices to be quite high.
 Try to contact the owner outside of the platform to negotiate a price, just beware of Airbnb scams before sending any money.

 There are quite a few digital nomads and expats living in Bangkok and it’s probably one of our favourite cities in the world.
 For living, the best areas are Silom and Sukhumvit where there are great gyms, restaurants and cafes as well as plenty of parks and green space to escape the traffic.
+There are endless things to do in Bangkok, you’ll never be bored.

 Interested in Living in Thailand?
 See Also: